 - Note the different colors they make with their three containers.

-This project works great for younger kids from 4-10.
-You will need different color sand and a container (clear plastic cup).
+This project works great for younger kids.
+You will need different colors of sand and a container (clear plastic cup).

 - Using one color at a time, allow kids to experiment with mixing the sand.